-Washington D.C. wasn’t designed for an insurrection
+Washington, D.C., wasn’t designed for an insurrection

 In the early years, the public could literally knock on the front door of the White House in hopes of getting an audience with the president.
 Thomas Jefferson was the first to add a simple, stone gate to the White House along the north lawn.
 “It wasn’t intended as a security measure, and was more a way to demarcate the grounds—and frankly, keep horses and cattle off the gardens because it was seen as farmland,” says Chervinsky.
 “The south lawn, particularly, was viewed as a common park.”
 At his own tense inauguration, Abraham Lincoln insisted that his guards dress like civilians, so that the White House didn’t feel militaristic.
 Even after Lincoln’s assassination, the White House grounds were closed at night, but still open during the day.
 “Local residents would come and treat it as any other common green space,” Chervinsky says.

 Sometimes, the White House was so open that it made presidents feel like their own home was being intruded upon.
 “Theodore Roosevelt was particularly frustrated by the lack of privacy on the grounds,” says Chervinsky.
 His complaints did little to close public access, however.
 It took both World War I and World War II to slowly erode this openness and close the lawn for visitation, as areas were sealed off as an international security measure.
-In 1976, wrought iron gates in front of the White House were replaced with steel, to stop automobiles from potentially attacking onto the lawn, and 39 years later, the fence would get sharp tops, to deter people from climbing over it.
-In the last six months, President Trump has closed off the White House further, expanding fencing and blocking off Lafayette Square (a frequent protest area).
-Rumors have it that some of it might be electrified, says Chervinsky, and ground sensors track movement along the perimeter.
+In 1976, wrought iron gates in front of the White House were replaced with steel, to stop automobiles from potentially racing onto the lawn, and 39 years later, the fence got sharp tops to deter people from climbing over it.
+In the past six months, President Trump has closed off the White House further, expanding fencing and blocking off Lafayette Square (a frequent protest area).

-The White House is not the Capitol, no. But its well-documented history is symbolic of the larger evolution of security in government buildings in D.C., including the Capitol Building.
+Of course, the White House is not the Capitol.
+But its well-documented history is symbolic of the larger evolution of security in government buildings in D.C., including the Capitol building.

 Quiet security everywhere

-Today, areas like the Capitol Building have concrete blockades to keep out cars, but not much more in terms of overt, architectural deterrents.
+Today, areas such as the Capitol building have concrete blockades to keep out cars, but not much more in terms of overt, architectural deterrents.
 “I think some of the security measures are there [across D.C.] but we can’t see them,” says Chervinsky.
 “The Secret Service doesn’t talk about them.”

-This clandestine approach is in sharp contrast to how New York advertised the rebuilt World Trade Center area following September 11.
+This clandestine approach contrasts sharply with how New York advertised the rebuilt World Trade Center area following September 11.
 “When we talk about these deterrents, we’re public about it.
-We don’t hide it,” says Ken Lewis, who was project manager on 7 World Trade Center, the first of the WTC buildings to go up after 9/11.
-He openly details the building’s ultra high strength concrete walls to resist car bombs and clean air intake from top floors to counter an anthrax attack.
+We don’t hide it,” says Ken Lewis, who was project manager on 7 World Trade Center, the first of the WTC buildings to go back up after 9/11.
+He openly details the building’s ultra-high-strength concrete walls to resist car bombs and clean air intake from top floors to counter an anthrax attack.
 “I’m a believer in being very public about most of it, because it’s a threat deterrent,” says Lewis.
-“Listening to the police, the people who are connected to the Joint Terrorism Taskforce, they were of that mind.”
-D.C.’s approach is distinctively different.
+“Listening to the police, the people who are connected to the Joint Terrorism Task Force, they were of that mind.”

+But that hasn’t been the case in the District.
 “99.9% of the time you don’t need any of this [security] stuff.
 And we want to design it in a way that that’s the way it looks and operates, rather than disrupting everything,” says Peck.
-“Making the Capitol Building more closed off would be a tragedy on its own.”
+“Making the Capitol building more closed off would be a tragedy on its own.”

-Tourism to the D.C. area has tripled since the 1970s, and three million people a year now visit the Capitol Building alone.
-Personnel like sharp shooters sit on building tops, but visitors can still move more or less where they like.
+D.C. does have one obvious security measure you won’t find elsewhere: sharpshooters who sit on the White House roof.
+But for the most part visitors can move more or less where they like.
+Tourism to the D.C. area has tripled since the 1970s, and three million people a year now visit the Capitol building alone.

-The inner Capitol Building itself is closed to the public, but relatively open in its design.
-The Capitol steps are guarded with some personnel and barricades, but they are also just sitting there, in the open, asking to be climbed.
+The inner Capitol itself is closed to the public but relatively open in its design.
+The Capitol steps are guarded with some personnel and barricades, but they are also just sitting there in the open.

-After September 11, the Capitol expanded with a $700 million visitor’s center that opened in 2008.
-Built in the basement, it’s a gathering place for up to 4,000 tourists aday to learn about democracy.
+After September 11, the Capitol expanded with a $700 million Visitor Center that opened in 2008.
+Built in the basement, it’s a gathering place for up to 4,000 tourists a day to learn about democracy.
 Peck, who didn’t design the structure but is familiar with the building’s strategy, explains that by moving tourists to the basement, the goal was to control crowds and get large groups away from the Capitol’s main entrances.
-The Center is also a heavily fortified bunker, complete with blast doors and secure rooms.
-Indeed, nowhere captures the complicated duality of D.C.’s tension between security and openness so clearly as the Center, nor the limitations in architecture from solving complex geopolitical issues.
-(The lead architect of the Center declined to speak for this piece given that he’s under NDA, and detailing the Center further could constitute a matter of national security.)
+The Visitor Center is also a heavily fortified bunker, complete with blast doors and secure rooms.
+Indeed, nowhere captures the complicated duality of D.C.’s tension between security and openness so clearly as the Center.
+(The lead architect of the Center declined to speak for this piece given that he’s subject to a nondisclosure agreement, and detailing the Center further could constitute a matter of national security.)

 During the mob rush on January 6, as rioters ran up the Capitol steps, Congress fled to the Center as part of a carefully choreographed defensive plan.
-And it worked.

-Washington D.C. vs the mob
+Washington, D.C., vs. the mob

-While you can’t have a picnic at the White House today, Washington D.C. still looks like a friendly place, full of expansive lawns for the public.
-But Peck, having overseen the security of its government buildings, knows differently.
+While you can’t have a picnic at the White House today, Washington still looks like a friendly place, full of expansive lawns for the public.
+But Peck, having overseen the security of its government buildings, knows that measures have become more restrictive over the years.

 Much of that concern around vehicular bombs is built into the D.C. landscape today as subtly as possible.
 “What can you do to make it not look like you created a fortress?”
-Peck muses, while listing off some of the defensive structures that a layperson’s eye would miss.
+Peck muses, while listing some of the defensive structures that a layperson’s eye would miss.
 “In Washington, a lot of the park benches you see are a whole lot stronger than park benches you might see on Main Street.
-Trees of a certain caliber…you can’t get through when without a battle tank.”
+Trees of a certain caliber . . . you can’t get through them without a battle tank.”
 Trees.
 Benches.
 And yes, even the grass itself creates a defensive structure against terrorists.

 A slight grade in a lawn is a lot more effective than you might think.
 Around the Washington Monument, Peck’s team constructed a grass line to start 24 inches above the walking path.
 It’s a mere two feet jump, but that’s enough to stop cars and trucks that might be carrying bombs.
-Small bumps in the grass, known as berms, can subtly do the same thing, and nudge people to explore a space in tighter files.
+Small bumps in the grass, known as berms, can subtly do the same thing and can nudge people to explore a space in tighter files.
 These pinch points are key to defending a structure, Peck says.

-The Capitol itself has a large grass area in front, with a sheer expanse that makes the Capitol defensible through sheer depth.
+The Capitol itself has a large grass area in front, with an expanse that makes the Capitol defensible through sheer depth.
 “In the military, we always talk about giving up space for time—time to organize defenses,” says Peck.
 “For areas like the Mall or Capitol when there’s a big protest like this, you want to design the space so there are things you can bring in.”

 These interventions include spots for emergency barriers that can be set up on the grounds quickly.
 Instead of making the Capitol a fortress all the time, you turn it into a fortress on demand.
-(The same pop-up defensive strategy is popular today, and is used at the World Trade Center, too.)
+(The pop-up defensive strategy is popular today and is used at the World Trade Center too.)
 Peck believes the Capitol Police have some such capabilities but failed to implement them.

 One reason this may have failed at the Capitol is procedural: something within Capitol Police bureaucracy prevented the proper defense of the Capitol, Peck suggests.
-Another reason he points to is that D.C.’s current defenses may be focused too much on truck bombs and other lone attacks—the ghosts of Oklahoma City and 9/11—more than mass turmoil of civil unrest.
+Another reason he points to is that Washington’s current defenses may be focused too much on truck bombs and other lone attacks—the ghosts of Oklahoma City and 9/11—more than mass turmoil or civil unrest.

 “Obviously, they have not thought a lot about a mob that was determined not just to demonstrate outside but to get into the building,” says Peck.
 “Clearly, for various reasons, they weren’t prepared as well as they could be for a crowd this size with this intention.”

-Peck doesn’t seem surprised that, once protesters knocked down flimsy police barriers, they were able to storm the steps and roam freely through the Capitol Building itself.
+Peck doesn’t seem surprised that, once protesters knocked down flimsy police barriers, they were able to storm the steps and roam freely through the Capitol building itself.

 As for rioters who were photographed climbing the Capitol’s wall, several people familiar with the building’s architecture suggested that this seemed to be more about theatrics, or impatience from waiting on the crowded stairs, than some necessity to breach the Capitol.
 The walls are, after all, right next to the stairs.